Receptor-Design/syncro/wp-content/plugins/nelio-ab-testing/readme.txt

 == Changelog ==

+= 7.1.2 (October 4, 2024) =
+* Add compatibility with FlyingPress.
+* Fix permission capability checks during auto-start/stop.
+* Fix infinite redirection loop if tested page has additional query arguments and test is against already existing content.

+= 7.1.1 (September 27, 2024) =
+* Add option to view results via a public URL.
+* Remove white overlay using body class as safe-guard when overlay styles couldn’t be removed.
+* Fix alternative loading on Elementor pages.
+* Fix infinite redirection loop if tested page has additional query arguments.

+= 7.1.0 (September 23, 2024) =
+* Add URL test.
+* Add `!important` directives to overlay rules to make sure it shows up.
+* Add `version` key in public `nab`’s session.
+* Fix checkbox sizes in confetti sidebar.
+* Fix filter percentage in confetti sidebar.
+* Fix test’s CSV export to include all variants.
+* Fix GDPR cookie detection when exact values are used.
+* Fix WC price testing on variable products.
+* Fix link to roadmap.
+* Remove “Test title and content only” checkbox from headline tests (it shouldn’t have been there).
+* Mark all running experiments as relevant during a JSON request.

 = 7.0.6 (July 23, 2024) =
 * Fix Elementor template tests.
 * Fix WooCommerce order tracking by hooking into `woocommerce_store_api_checkout_order_processed` as well.